Four Steps to Seeing the Invisible

 May 1, 2019

-A bike ride, a smartphones, a credit card payment—all are unremarkable constants in our everyday lives.
+A bike ride, a smartphone, a credit card payment—all are unremarkable constants in our everyday lives.
 But in the background, a vast array of complex systems are working together to accomplish what appears to be seamless.

 How does a bike sharing system work, and why does it matter?